Iran hosts Syria conference, West sceptical

 The Islamic Republic has resisted an agreement on Syria that requires Assad to quit as part of any political transition.
 There is no sign that Tehran is ready to adopt a new approach, despite setbacks for Assad including the defection this week of his prime minister.

-But analysts say signs of cracks in the Syrian leadership have taken Iran by surprise.
+But analysts say the recent signs of cracks in the Syrian leadership have taken Iran by surprise.

 "Iran is trying to show strength and regional presence, but if they were going to make a big play why not do it at the Non-Aligned Movement summit (taking place in Tehran in late August)?" said Scott Lucas of the EA Worldview news website that specialises in covering Iran.